obzidi4n/bungee-server/README.md

 A set of basic tools to save the busy Minecraft admin a ton of time on routine tasks, including:

 - Firing up and shutting down servers in tabs of a Tmux session.
 - Automatically fetching the latest builds of plugins and replacing across the network.
 - Updating Spigot via Buildtools in a Tmux session, and replacing across the network.
 - Updating Bungeecord
+- Mirroring a server's configs into a Test server, great for testing plugin updates before going live.
-- And more ..
+- And much more ..

+# Questions?

+Documentation and error-handling needs improvement, but everything here 'just works'.
+If you have any major bugs or suggestions, please create an Issue above.

 # Dependencies: